kyawbathit/temp/readme.md

 - select the elements that have a class of 'cool-style'.
 Add some cool styling.

-Now add your own improved styles so the hierachy becomes visible/obvious to the viewer.
+Now add your own improved styles so the hierarchy becomes visible/obvious to the viewer.

 ## Exercise 4